MarkCay/MarkCay/README.md

 Mark Cay helps clients grow and promote their businesses online by providing them mobile apps and web systems solutions based on their needs.

-Mark Cay utilizes these powerful and popular technology tools for development:
+He utilizes these powerful and popular technology tools for development:

 WEB
 - HTML